Near zero-field microwave-free magnetometry with ensembles of nitrogen-vacancy centers in diamond: Introduction

 Recently, ODMR experiments with an additional radiofrequency field were used to study features occurring in fluorescence measurements at zero and low fields \,\cite{Holliday1989,dmitriev2019high,PhysRevA.105.043509}.
 In addition, microwave-free magnetometry at low field was proposed.
-The technique consists in measuring the position of the cross-relaxation resonances\,\cite{PhysRevA.94.021401, Anishchik2015, PhysRevB.40.6509} and allows for vector magnetometry\,\cite{PhysRevA.96.013806, PhysRevA.100.043844}.
+The technique probes the position of the cross-relaxation resonances\,\cite{PhysRevA.94.021401, Anishchik2015, PhysRevB.40.6509} and allows for vector magnetometry\,\cite{PhysRevA.96.013806, PhysRevA.100.043844}.
 This new magnetometry technique therefore overcomes the limitations of microwave-based protocols.

-In this work, we perform a detailed study of the cross-relaxation features with respect to the sample cut, NV density, and the sample temperature.
-In addition, we study the cross-relaxations under a transverse field upto $\approx2.0$\,mT as a function of the azimuthal angle.
+Motivated by the desire to improve the sensitivity of near-zero-field magnetometry, in this work, we perform a detailed study of the cross-relaxation features with respect to the parameters that may affect the contrast and width of the feature.
+These include the orientation of the magnetic field with respect to the crystal axes, NV density (Sec.\,\ref{characterization}), and the sample temperature (Sec.\,\ref{temperature}).
+We found that a boost in sensitivity can be achieved by applying a transverse bias field, therefore, we study the cross-relaxations under transverse fields up to $\approx2.0$\,mT as a function of the azimuthal angle (Sec.\,\ref{transverse_field}).
 We numerically predict and experimentally verify the observed cross-relaxation patterns.
+Conclusions and outlook are given in Sec.\,\ref{conclusion}.